 Introduction

-The past decade has seen an explosion of growth in shared mobility vehicles, business models, and services across the state.
-From TNC platforms to micromobility services to microtransit, customers face an increasingly complex and curated mobility ecosystem.
-As the future of mobility rapidly evolves, the relationship between service providers and the customer becomes paramount for ensuring equitable and affordable access to mobility options.
+The past decade has seen an explosion of growth in shared-mobility vehicles, business models, and services across California.
+From transportation network company (TNC) platforms (like Uber and Lyft) to micromobility services (including bike and scooter share companies) to microtransit (EXAMPLE), customers today face an increasingly complex and curated mobility ecosystem.
+As the future of mobility rapidly evolves, the relationship between service providers and customers becomes paramount for ensuring equitable and affordable access to mobility.

 A seamless, multimodal transportation system grounded in public transit is critical to meeting California’s climate, equity, and economic goals.
-This market sounding is an opportunity for the State of California to identify solutions, approaches, and techniques available for a statewide, integrated multi-modal system.
+This Market Sounding is an opportunity for the State of California to identify solutions, approaches, and techniques available for a statewide, integrated, multimodal system.
 We seek to learn from companies and other stakeholders in the broader mobility ecosystem about:

-Products and services available in the marketplace, or soon to be available;
+Products and services in the marketplace, either currently or imminently available

-Important network and stakeholder considerations; and
+Important network and stakeholder considerations

-Lessons learned from similar projects and applications in other jurisdictions.
+Lessons learned from similar projects and applications in other jurisdictions

-The collaboration between CARB and Cal-ITP ensures the state’s transportation and environmental goals are fully aligned, and that public policy and payment systems are developed that incentivize cleaner transportation behaviors.
-This market sounding will provide valuable insight into opportunities for California to incentivize use of transit and zero-emission mobility modes in a way that achieves the state's transportation, environmental and equity objectives.
+The collaboration between the California Air Resources Board (CARB) and the California Integrated Travel Project (Cal-ITP) ensures the state’s transportation and environmental goals are fully aligned and that public policy and payment systems are developed to incentivize more sustainable transportation choices.
+This Market Sounding will provide valuable insights into opportunities for California to incentivize the use of transit and zero-emission modes in a way that achieves the state's transportation, environmental, and equity objectives.

-Although the primary purpose of this collaboration is specifically around the measurement of first-mile/last-mile trips linked to mass transit, we are excited to explore how an integrated multi-modal fare payment system might deliver other benefits to riders, such as improved trip planning, simplified eligibility verification, streamlined customer service, and new business models around mobility services.
+Although the primary purpose of this collaboration is specifically around the measurement of first/last-mile trips linked to mass transit, we are excited to explore how an integrated multimodal fare payment system might deliver other benefits to riders, such as improved trip planning, simplified discount eligibility verification, streamlined customer service, and new business models around mobility services.

 Objectives of the California Integrated Travel Project

-The California Integrated Travel Project (Cal-ITP) is a statewide effort to facilitate easy and accessible travel planning and payment.
-In August 2019, Cal-ITP published its first Market Sounding report, which highlighted the primary barriers to integrated trip planning and fare payment and identified solutions to align transportation providers with existing globally used standards for mobility information and payment, namely the real time General Transit Feed Specification (GTFS) for trip planning information and the Europay Mastercard Visa (EMV) standard for fare payment.
+The California Integrated Travel Project (Cal-ITP) is a statewide effort to facilitate easy and accessible travel planning and payments.
+In August 2019, Cal-ITP published its first Market Sounding report.
+This document highlighted the primary barriers to integrated trip planning and fare payment, then identified solutions to align transit providers with existing global standards for mobility information and payment.
+Specifically, it called for General Transit Feed Specification Realtime (GTFS-RT) for trip planning information and the Europay, Mastercard, and Visa (EMV) standard for fare payment.

-After evaluating the economic and financial benefits of statewide initiatives to organize transit agencies on these same standards, Cal-ITP is moving forward with efforts to help agencies comply with GTFS guidelines and deploy new fare payment acceptance devices capable of processing contactless payments on the EMV standard.
-In connection with the standardization of fare payment, Cal-ITP is also engaged in developing an intergovernmental technological solution to simplify the eligibility verification process for seniors, disabled persons, veterans, students, youth, and other special groups receiving discounts.
+After evaluating the economic and financial benefits of statewide initiatives to organize transit providers around these same standards, Cal-ITP is moving forward with efforts to help agencies comply with GTFS guidelines and deploy new fare payment validators capable of processing contactless payments on the EMV standard.
+In connection with the standardization of fare payment, Cal-ITP is also engaged in developing an intergovernmental technological solution to simplify the eligibility verification process for older adults, people with disabilities, veterans, students, and other groups receiving transit discounts.

-The adoption of global payment standards by California transit agencies will allow statewide interoperability among transit operators without the need to deploy a statewide payment system and helps ensure the same convenient user experience on transit as travelers have come to expect from retail transactions.
-However, for the unbanked population and the even larger under-banked population in California, both of which are disproportionately represented in the lower-income communities most dependent on transit services, Cal-ITP is working to identify additional contactless payment solutions.
+The adoption of global payment standards by California transit providers will allow statewide interoperability among transit systems without the need to deploy a statewide payment system and helps ensure the same convenient payment experience on transit as travelers have come to expect from retail transactions.
+However, for the unbanked population and the even larger underbanked population in California, both of which are disproportionately represented in the lower-income communities most dependent on transit services, Cal-ITP is working to identify additional contactless payment solutions.

-Objectives of the California Air Resources Board
+Objectives of the California Air Resources Board (CARB)

-The California Air Resources Board (CARB) is the state government agency responsible for carrying out programs to combat climate change and protect the public from the harmful effects of air pollution.
+CARB is the state agency responsible for carrying out programs to combat climate change and protect the public from the harmful effects of air pollution.